import marimo as mo

 import polars as pl

-from curryparty import L, V
+from curryparty import L, o

-Lambda calculus
+Curryparty: a pinch of Lambda calculus

 You're tired of Turing Machines ?
 Your functionnal programming friends make fun of you because you don't know what aWhat is this ?